-MSF field staff, office staff and office volunteers may apply to join after they have worked with MSF for six months.
+MSF overseas staff, office staff and office volunteers may apply to join after they have worked with MSF for six months.

-Their contribution to MSF may have been with any section and in any mission.
+Their contribution to MSF may have been with any section and in any project country.
 They do not have to live in the UK, nor be a UK citizen.